CDLMarkus/QuantyFey/tutorial/tutorial.md

 - **Package Installation Failure**:
     - Ensure RTools 4.2 is correctly installed.
-    - Note: The application is compatible only with Windows systems.

 - **Console Does Not Open**:
     - Relocate the application folder to a different directory.